 No big 5 in these polishes means they have no formaldehyde, toluene, DBP, BHA, or camphor.

-It means that they are specially formulated so the toxic chemical solvents like toluene are replaced by water.
+It means that it’s specially formulated so the toxic chemical solvents like toluene are replaced by water.

-So these nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.
+So Bio Seaweed nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.

 And they are pretty durable for a water-based polish.